JoseACortes/USDASummer2025/Presentations/MCNP_Conf/LanlPresentationOutline.md

 Groups: UTA Mathematics, USDA Agriculture Research Service
 Date: July 8, 2025

-*Good Morning, My name is Jose Andres Cortes.
+*Hello Everyone, My name is Jose Andres Cortes.
 I'm a second year grad student in mathematics from the University of Texas at Arlington.
 I am also an intern for the US Department of Agriculture.
 My advisors are doctors Andrej Korzeniowski, Allen Torbert, Galina Yakubova and Aleksandr Kavetskiy.*

 ## Background